libsamek/dummy/README.md

 More information can be found: https://github.com/helm/helm/issues/10163

+Hypothesis is that this happens for services (containers), which do not terminate instantly.

 `dummy.go` is a simple Go HTTP service, which takes environment variable `DUMMY_TIMEOUT` to define how long it will take to terminate service on SIGINT or SIGTERM.